Feedlot: Animal health and welfare

 A feedlot is highly dependent on the health of its livestock, as disease can have a great impact on the animals, and controlling sickness can be difficult with numerous animals living together.
 Many feedlots will have an entrance protocol in which new animals entering the lot are given vaccines to protect them against potential sickness that may arise in the first few weeks in the feedlot.
 These entrance protocols are usually discussed and created with the farm's veterinarian, as there are numerous factors that can impact the health of feedlot cattle.
 One challenging but crucial role on a feedlot is to identify any sick cattle, and treat them in order to rebound them back to health.
-Knowing when an animal is sick is sometimes difficult as cattle are prey animals and will try and hide their weakness from potential threats.
+Knowing when an animal is sick is sometimes difficult as cattle are prey animals and will try to hide their weakness from potential threats.
 A sick animal will generally look gaunt, may have a snotty nose and/or dry nose, and will have droopy ears, catching these symptoms early may be the key to successfully treating an animal.
 The best indicator of health is the body temperature of a cow, but this is not always possible when looking over many animals per day.

 The diet of the animals and the different ingredients within the ration are controversial.
 Cattle in feedlots are fed grain rather than more natural forage.
 This is designed to make them gain weight faster, but it leads to internal abscesses and discomfort.
 Grain-based diets can also lead to the growth of harmful bacteria such as Clostridium perfringens and E. coli.
 Too much grain in the diet can cause cattle to have issues such as bloating, diarrhea and digestive discomfort, which is why close monitoring of the animals, as well as working with ruminant nutritionists is very important for farmers.

-Animal welfare is a major controversy towards farms today as consumers have shown their concern for the welfare of these animals.
+Animal welfare is a pressing subject in intensive agriculture today since consumers have voiced concerns over maltreatments and poor animal health.
 Indoor feedlots with concrete surfaces can cause leg problems including swollen joints.
 On outdoor feedlots, welfare issues include mud in rainy areas; heat stress in feedlots that are not shaded; insufficient water to drink; excessive cold, and problems with cattle handling (e.g. electric prods).

 Water troughs shared among many cattle can increase the spread of diseases including bovine respiratory disease.